praveens-git-bit/PreDay_Ignite2024/Introduction.md

  - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)
  - Task 2.3: Create a mirrored Azure Databricks catalog in Fabric and analyze data using T-SQL

-## Exercise 3: Building an AI-Powered Enterprise Chatbot with Microsoft Fabric and Azure AI Studio
+## Exercise 3: Building an AI-Powered Shopping Chatbot with Microsoft Fabric and Azure AI Studio

 - Task 3.1 :  Leveraging Microsoft OneLake to store knowledgebase
 - Task 3.2 : Indexing OneLake data in Azure AI Studio, enabling efficient search and retrieval based on user queries.